lopes/zola.386/README.md

 ]
 ```

+Remember that all descriptions (`config.description` and `page.description`) are shown on the index page, one at the header and the others through the body.

 ### Extras
 ZOLA.386 comes with a lot of extra variables which eases the creation and maintenance of the site, so it's important to review all of them after installing the theme.